wangziqi2013/wangziqi2013.github.io/_posts/2023-01-20-austerecache.markdown

 **Highlights:**

 1. Deduplication and compression can be both applied to SSD cache at the same time using two indices.
-The first is the LBA index that maps chunk addresses to content-based fingerprints.
+The first is the LBA index which maps chunk addresses to content-based fingerprints.
 The second is the FP index which maps fingerprint values to the storage locations of the chunks on the SSD.
 This two-index architecture essentially the SSD cache a fingerprint-centered key-value store.

-2.
+2. The memory overhead of the two-index architecture can be reduced by (1) Organizing the indices as a set-associative software cache; (2) Eliminating the physical location pointer by organizing the data region in the same set-associative manner as the FP index (such that each slot in the data region has a corresponding FP entry); and (3) Offloading part of the essential information contained in the in-memory FP index to the SSD and then relying on extra read operations to fetch those data in the runtime.

 **Comments:**